dlambert8/MCA-2024/week4task.md

 ## Week 4: jSymbolic and Music21
-Task 1: Here were the results for my comparison of musical data in the sheet music Adea by Alessandro Amato and Right Here, Right Now by Fatboy Slim.
+Task 1: Here were the results for my comparison of musical data in the sheet music Berceuse n.
+3 Adea by Alessandro Amato and Right Here, Right Now by Fatboy Slim.
 ![image](https://github.com/user-attachments/assets/7fa49a23-cefd-4ab4-a4b3-5a8d65389b17)
 Task 2: Here are the music data visualisations that I generated from inputting cell instructions to Music21 on Jupyter Notebooks.